NCAA, leagues sign off on $2.8 billion plan, setting stage for dramatic change across college sports

 The details in the plan signal the end of the NCAA’s bedrock amateurism model that dates to its founding in 1906.
 Indeed, the days of NCAA punishments for athletes driving booster-provided cars started vanishing three years ago when the organization lifted restrictions on endorsement deals backed by so-called name, image and likeness money.

-Now it is not far-fetched to look ahead to seasons where a star quarterback or top prospect on a college basketball team are not only cashing in big-money NIL deals but have a $100,000 school payment in the bank to play.
+Now it is not far-fetched to look ahead to seasons where a star quarterback or top prospect on a college basketball team is not only cashing in big-money NIL deals but has a $100,000 school payment in the bank to play.

 There are a host of details still to be determined, but the agreement calls for the NCAA and the conferences to pay $2.77 billion over 10 years to more than 14,000 former and current college athletes who say now-defunct rules prevented them from earning money from endorsement and sponsorship deals dating to 2016.